amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/Intro/README.md

 <img src="https://i.imgur.com/B7ynZWe.png" height="80%" width="80%"/>

+### What is IR?
+An [**intermediate representation** (**IR**)](https://en.wikipedia.org/wiki/Intermediate_representation) is the code used internally by a compiler to represent source code.
+An IR is designed to be conducive for further processing, such as optimization and translation.
+A "good" IR must be _accurate_ – capable of representing the source code without loss of information  – and _independent_ of any particular source or target language.

 ### 1.2.2 Frontend
 Most commonly today, the frontend is broken into three phases: lexical analysis (also known as tokenizing or scanning), syntax analysis (also known as scanning or parsing), and semantic analysis.